 • and a variety of other services.

-The Developmental Studies department and the Writing Center provide free tutoring in a variety of subjects.
-We encourage students to contact them as soon as they suspect they need help.
-The mission of the Department of Undergraduate Studies and Student Success is to help undergraduate students prepare, succeed, and excel in their college curriculum.
+The University College provides free tutoring in a variety of subjects.
+Every student at IUP has an academic advisor, and they also have a Navigator to assist them during their time at IUP.
+We encourage students to contact their Navigator as soon as they suspect they need help.
+Their Navigator will connect your child to the resources that they need.
+The mission of the University College is to help undergraduate students prepare, succeed, and excel in their college curriculum.
 This is accomplished through a number of different programs.

 What health services are provided at IUP?

-The Health Center provides routine primary care for many common health-related concerns.
-A wide variety of health education and wellness programs are provided by professionals and peers educators.
+The IUP Health Service provides routine primary care for many common health-related concerns.
+A wide variety of health education and wellness programs are provided by professionals and peer educators.

 Students are seen by appointment during regular business hours.
-Services provided by Health Center are covered by the student health fee.
-The center has printed materials detailing services, available upon request.
+Services provided by Health Service are covered by the student health fee.

-IUP requires documentation of immunization dates for all new freshman and transfer students to be on file at the health center by the end of their first semester on campus.
+IUP requires documentation of immunization dates for all new freshman and transfer students to be on file at Health Service by the end of their first semester on campus.

 What’s there to do at IUP after classes?

 Plenty.
-Over 230 student organizations offer social and professional opportunities.
+Over 300 student organizations offer social and professional opportunities.
 Any student interested in groups related to his or her major, sports, volunteer organizations, fraternities, sororities, musical activities, publications, religion, or other interests will find them here.
-The campus event calendar is also full of live performances, visiting speakers, films, and art exhibits offered by the Lively Arts and the Center for Multicultural Student Leadership and Engagement.
+The campus event calendar is also full of live performances, visiting speakers, films, and art exhibits offered by the Lively Arts and other areas of campus.

 When can we learn more about IUP?

-We have orientation program that brings both students and parents to campus.
-The purpose of orientation is twofold: to help students and parents to prepare for the adjustment to campus life and to assess students' academic needs.
+We have an orientation program that brings both students and parents to campus.
+The purpose of orientation is twofold: to help students and parents to prepare for the adjustment to campus life, and to assess students’ academic needs.